-\textbf{VLMs.} For inference, previous works \cite{yan2024visa, lin2025glus} exploit keyframe selection using VLMs \cite{li2024llama, jin2024chat}.
-For our experiments, we evaluate five VLMs: BLIP-2 \cite{li2023blip}, CLIP \cite{radford2021learning}, Unmasked Teacher (UMT) \cite{li2023unmasked}, LLaMa-VID \cite{li2024llama}, and Chat-UniVi \cite{jin2024chat}.
-For BLIP-2, we use a ViT-G ~\cite{fang2023eva} backbone.
+\textbf{VLMs.} For inference, previous works \citep{yan2024visa, lin2025glus} exploit keyframe selection using VLMs \citep{li2024llama, jin2024chat}.
+For our experiments, we evaluate five VLMs: BLIP-2 \citep{li2023blip}, CLIP \citep{radford2021learning}, Unmasked Teacher (UMT) \citep{li2023unmasked}, LLaMa-VID \citep{li2024llama}, and Chat-UniVi \citep{jin2024chat}.
+For BLIP-2, we use a ViT-G ~\citep{fang2023eva} backbone.
 For CLIP, we use a ViT-L/14x336 backbone.
 For UMT, we use a ViT-L/14 backbone pretrained on 25 million image/video–text pairs.
 For these three models, we compute frame-wise text similarity and select the top-$k$ frames.
-For LLaMa-VID and Chat-UniVi, we use the same keyframe selection method as in \cite{yan2024visa, lin2025glus}.
-Additionally, in Fig. 2 of the main text, we compare the top-1 performance of VLMs on \textit{valid} split, excluding cases where the ground-truth moment spans 100\% of the video.
+For LLaMa-VID and Chat-UniVi, we use the same keyframe selection method as in \citep{yan2024visa, lin2025glus}.

-\textbf{Moment Retrieval Model.} We employ Chrono~\cite{meinardus2024surprising} model for moment retrieval, which uses a BLIP-2 backbone with ViT-G~\cite{fang2023eva} as the vision encoder and T5-XL \cite{chung2024scaling} as the text encoder.
+\textbf{Moment Retrieval Model.} We employ Chrono~\citep{meinardus2024chrono} model for moment retrieval, which uses a BLIP-2 backbone with ViT-G~\citep{fang2023eva} as the vision encoder and T5-XL \citep{chung2024scaling} as the text encoder.
 For fine-tuning, we upsample MeViS-M samples by a factor of three when their ground-truth moments cover less than 90\% of frames, excluding those spanning 90–100\%.
-Detailed hyperparameters follow the Charades-STA \cite{gao2017tall} dataset configuration, with uniform sampling of 40 frames per video during training and 60 frames during inference.
-We initialize the model with pretrained weights of QVHighlights dataset~\cite{lei2021detecting} and finetune for five epochs on four NVIDIA A100 GPUs, with a batch size of one per GPU and gradient accumulation over eight iterations.
+Detailed hyperparameters follow the Charades-STA \citep{gao2017tall} dataset configuration, with uniform sampling of 40 frames per video during training and 60 frames during inference.
+We initialize the model with pretrained weights of QVHighlights dataset~\citep{lei2021detecting} and finetune for five epochs on four NVIDIA A100 GPUs, with a batch size of one per GPU and gradient accumulation over eight iterations.